Ealing Deanery comprises all the Church of England parishes and organisations in the London Borough of Ealing.

 “This is a dynamic borough to be a part of.
 Originally a line of villages travelling west from London, it still has distinct areas resulting in a wide variety of contexts for ministry.
 But we are united in Christ in wanting to make the message of Jesus relevant to each of our areas.
 We are also committed to supporting one another as the Anglican family, whatever tradition our church is at home in.”

-The Willesden Area has four apprentices who run children’s and youth work while studying, this is their story, starting with Sam Benjamin.
+The Willesden Area has four apprentices who run children’s and youth work while studying.
+This is their story, continuing with Nikkita Robert.